Lewis Balfour Oatts: Military service in Burma in World War II

 Unpromising though these initial encounters seemed, Oatts and his companions so impressed the Hagas that they became staunch allies against the Japanese.

 General Bill Slim subsequently said that “their loyalty even in the most depressing time in their invasion never faltered.
 Despite floggings, tortures, executions, and the burning of their villages they refused to aid the Japanese in any way or to betray our troops: they guided our columns, collected information, ambushed enemy patrols, carried our supplies and brought in our wounded under the heaviest fire, and then, being the gentlemen they were, often refused all payment.
 Many a British and Indian soldier owes his life to the naked, head-hunting Nagas”.

 Oatts, who was often surrounded by Japanese in the jungle, had a personal bodyguard which consisted of “a group of ‘retired’ bandits of extreme villainy but unsurpassable jungle craft”.
 His Chin Hills battalion consisted of numerous war-like peoples who had little in common and often spoke such different dialects that they could barely understand each other.

 When the Japanese carved their way through Burma in 1941 they did not at first press into the hills; when they did they met the Chin Levies and got the worst of it.

 Oatts recalled that one of the Levies regarded throwing hand grenades as effeminate.
 He preferred to stalk a Japanese soldier, let the lever go and then stuff it down his victim's neck; on one occasion he lost an arm but was not put off and regarded the incident as amusing.

-The Levies’ relationship with their seniors in the 17th Division was less than cordial: the Divisional Staff tended to regard them as too unorthodox while the Levies thought the Division too unenterprising.
+The Levies' relationship with their seniors in the 17th Division was less than cordial: the Divisional Staff tended to regard them as too unorthodox while the Levies thought the Division too unenterprising.

-One of Oatts’ officers sent the GOC six Japanese heads which his men had removed, hoping the General would then show similar enterprise; he was promptly send back to England for psychiatric treatment.
+One of Oatts' officers sent the GOC six Japanese heads which his men had removed, hoping the General would then show similar enterprise; he was promptly sent back to England for psychiatric treatment.
 Nonetheless the 14th Army HQ was greatly impressed by the achievements of the Levies in harassing the Japanese and decided that Oatts should form two regular battalions.
 These then covered the British flank in the advance to the Irrawaddy.
 Lt.
 Col. L B Oatts won a DSO during this campaign.